-The time to produce almost perfect polar order in the system scales linearly with system size $L$, as seen in Fig 4a.
-Notice that a similar observation was reported in Ref.~\onlinecite{ferrante2013B} for smaller systems.
-This suggest a scaling relation $\tau \sim L/V_F$, i.e. that the ordering time is controlled by speed of domain walls.

-It is possible that one could consider the active solid turbulence as a kind of wave-turbulence, \textit{i.e.} domain walls of polarity that move and collide.
-This behavior also highlights the difference with Vicsek-Toner-Tu type polarity coupling which would result in a linear diffusive dynamics in the solid: $\partial_t {\bf p}=\lambda \nabla^2 {\bf p}$ and hence a diffusive ordering time for reaching polar order $\tau \sim L^2$.
-This suggest that the AES turbulent dynamics would be a more effective mean of collective ordering for cells than polarity-polarity coupling.
+The AES model thus exhibits the main characteristic of turbulent dynamics, scale-free energy spectra and non-Gaussian statistics for velocity increments.

-It is not clear how the results apply to periodic boundary conditions (as is often used in active turbulence), since it would impose a global compression constraint that might reduce fluctuations, the free boundaries we use here allow global area fluctuations of the patch.
+It is not obvious that the above results would also apply to periodic boundary conditions (as is often used in active turbulence), since it would impose a global compression constraint that might reduce fluctuations, the free boundaries we use here allow global area fluctuations of the patch.

-In inertial turbulence the Reynolds number controls the transition from laminar to turbulent flow.
+In inertial turbulence, the Reynolds number controls the transition from laminar to turbulent flow.
 Transition from ordered flow to turbulence is also known to occur in active fluid turbulence~\cite{amin2017,alert2022}.
 Although we did not explore all parameter space, we did not see any sign of a transition in the dynamics.
-This might have a natural explanation, there is no equivalent of viscosity in the AES model, \textit{i.e.} a terms that smoothen the polarity or velocity field.
-It is possible to combine self-alignment with Vicsek alignment, which gives diffusive (viscosity like smoothing term) Toner-Tu in combination with the self-alignment term~\cite{menzel2025B}, which might result in a transition between diffusive coarsening dynamics and turbulent dynamics.
+This might have a natural explanation, there is no equivalent of viscosity in the AES model, \textit{i.e.} a term that smooths the polarity or velocity field.
+It is possible to combine self-alignment with Vicsek alignment, which gives diffusive (viscosity-like smoothing term) Toner-Tu in combination with the self-alignment term~\cite{menzel2025B}, which might result in a transition between diffusive coarsening dynamics and turbulent dynamics.